Originally Posted Online: Oct. 31, 2012, 5:53 pm

 Photo: Photo Illustration by Todd Mizener|

-U.S. Rep. Bobby Schilling, R-Colona, and Democrat challenger Cheri Bustos of East Moline
+Bobby Schilling, R-Colona, and U.S. Rep. Cheri Bustos, D-East Moline

 U.S. Rep. Bobby Schilling, R-Colona, and Democrat Cheri Bustos, of East Moline, are engaged in a last dash for votes, campaigning up and down the sprawling 17th Congressional District.